PyCharm 2024.2 Help

 DataFrame column name completion

 • Intention actions and quick fixes.
-You can add the missing imports on-the-fly by using the intention actions.
+You can add the missing imports by using the intention actions.

 Quick-fix for the missing import